pleiszenburg/zugbruecke/docs/source/benchmarks.rst

 Benchmarks
 ==========

-*zugbruecke* performs reasonably well given its complexity with **0.15 µs overhead per simple function call** on average on modern hardware.
+*zugbruecke* performs reasonably well given its complexity with **0.15 ms overhead per simple function call** on average on modern hardware.
 Very complex function calls involving callback functions and memory synchronization can involve an overhead of several milliseconds.

 .. note::